chronooo/Repent-Escape-from-Hell/compression_hw/readme.md

 Original
 --

-Our original title screen contained a total of 506 bytes
+Our original title screen contained a total of 506 bytes.
+The original code for our title screen can be found in /599.82-retro-game/compression_hw/originaltitle/titlescreentest.s

+Below is a text view of the original binary data
 20 20 20 20 20 20 20 20	20 20 20 20 20 20 20 20
 20 20 20 20 20 20 20 20	20 20 20 20 20 20 20 20
 20 20 20 20 20 20 20 20	20 20 20 20 20 20 20 20